What are the main benefits of using electric underfloor heating in shepherds huts and glamping accommodation?

-- If power supplies are restricted a low-Wattage system can be used to provide supplemental heating or to keep the damp at bay overwinter.
+- If power supplies are restricted a low-Wattage system can be used to provide supplementary heating or to keep the damp at bay over winter.

 - The heating systems are simple to finely control.
 You have the option of running the heating at a very low level during the winter to stave off any damp, before ramping it up a few hours before guests are expected so it is lovely and warm on their arrival.

-- The heating system is entirely hidden away out of sight allowing you to furnish as you desire.
+- The heating system is entirely out of sight allowing you to furnish as you desire.

 - If there are water supplies to the unit consider using Heat Mat PipeGuard or trace heating systems to protect the water and waste pipes from freezing.